nithyasundaram31/intern-profile-task/README.md

  **Redis Integration**

- - This project uses Redis (via Upstash) as a temporary in-memory cache for improved performance and session management.
+ - This task uses Redis (via Upstash) as a temporary in-memory cache for improved performance and session management.

  - MongoDB is used for permanent data storage (user info).

 Redis is used as a temporary store (cache) :

-- Store user sessions (JWT tokens)
+- Store user sessions (JWT tokens) with 24-hour expiry

 - Store user profile data

 - Speed up repeated requests without hitting the database every time